connor-makowski/pycoin/README.md

-LIFEcoin
+pycoin
 ===============

-A Python based blockchain tool for managing cash flows in humanitarian efforts
+A Python based blockchain tool for quickly creating Blockchains.

 Features
 --------

 - Allow users to create a Blockchain and add blocks of transactional data to it
-- Allow users to verify identity and amount of funds available to specific participants
+- Allow users to verify an anonymous identity and the amount of resources owned by that anonymous identity
 - Allow users to cryptographically secure transactions, validate them and record them in blocks
 - Allow users to validate other Blockchains and reach a consensus among a system of users